-For funding commencing in 2015, organisations offering external funding through the NHMRC Project Grants funding scheme are:
+In 2015, organisations offering funding through the NHMRC Project Grants scheme include:

-For more information on how to apply for funding from other organisations applicants should refer to NHMRC Project Grants Funding Rules for funding commencing in 2015.
+For more information on how to apply for funding from these external funding parties, applicants should refer to their websites and to the Project Grants Funding Rules.

-Please forward the completed Additional/Supplementary Questions relevant to the other funding organisations to Neroli Finlay phone ext.
-15353 by 19 February 2014.
+Please forward the completed Additional/Supplementary Questions relevant to the other funding organisations to Martina Asvestas phone ext.
+15305 by 4 March 2015.